vim-jp/vim-jp.github.io/_posts/blog/2017-10-12-vimconf2017-speakers-en.md

 title: VimConf 2017 Speakers
 ---

-We ara happy to announce speakers in VimConf 2017.
+We are happy to announce speakers in VimConf 2017.

 <style type="text/css">
 #vimconf2017-speakers img { width: 50px; }